abla-rabia/abla-rabia/README.md

 <!-- **Vivekagent47/Vivekagent47** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 - :school: 4th year software engineering student @ ESI Algiers, Algeria.
+- 📝 I'm currently exploring Machine Learning and Generative AI while enhancing my skills in web and mobile development.
+- 💻 I'm currently working on personal projects and looking to collaborate on impactful projects that benefit the Ummah.

 <br/>

 ### Languages and Tools: